Accelerating Transformer Pre-training with 2:4 Sparsity: Training Acceleration Techniques

 For transformers, the forward pass of FST involves pruning weights in FFNs with transposable 2:4 masks and then performing normal forward propagation.
 During backward propagation in FST, the gradients of input activations and weight gradients in FFNs are derived by \cref{f:PBWD-Actv} and (\ref{f:PBWD-Weight}), respectively.
 Note that we also utilize MVUE to prune gradients of output activations, \ie, \cref{f:mvue}.
 Compared to dense training, our FST replaces all the GEMMs in FFNs with 2:4-spMMs that theoretically perform 2x faster than their dense counterparts on GPUs within sparse tensor cores.

-In addition to speeding up the most time-consuming GEMMs in FFNs, there are three major operations that also have non-negligible impacts on training speed: \begin{compactitem}[$\bullet$] \item[1)] \textbf{Pruning.} In FST, pruning includes two steps: finding a mask that satisfies the 2:4 sparse patterns and then enforcing the mask to the corresponding dense matrices.
+In addition to speeding up the most time-consuming GEMMs in FFNs, there are three major operations that also have non-negligible impacts on training speed:

+\begin{compactitem}[$\bullet$] \item[1)] \textbf{Pruning.} In FST, pruning includes two steps: finding a mask that satisfies the 2:4 sparse patterns and then enforcing the mask to the corresponding dense matrices.
 In our case, we find that the time cost of finding transposable masks is time-consuming. \item[2)] \textbf{Activation functions.} In transformers, SwiGLU and GEGLU \cite{shazeer2020glu} are popular.
 These two activation functions involve a gate mechanism to regulate activations.
-This mechanism easily induces the GPU L2 cache misses, thus decreasing the computing speed. \item[3)] \textbf{Updating optimizer states.} The excessive update frequency can introduce additional time overheads. \end{compactitem} Below, we show our methods to accelerate these operations.
+This mechanism easily induces the GPU L2 cache misses, thus decreasing the computing speed. \item[3)] \textbf{Updating optimizer states.} The excessive update frequency can introduce additional time overheads. \end{compactitem}

+Below, we show our methods to accelerate these operations, the main workflow of which is shown in \cref{sec:workflow}.